Language selection

 Technology

-Scotian Shores Shoreline Clean Up & Debris Removal Bay of Fundy, NS Scotian Shores Shoreline Cleanup conducted land based shoreline cleanups retrieving ghost gear consisting of lobster traps, rope, other fishing processing industry plastics.
-Retrieval activities were based in the Bay of Fundy, Digby Neck and Southwest Nova Scotia.
-The project aimed to collaborate with current seafood harvesters, Harbour Authorities and others involved in the fishing industry.
-The project is now complete. $75,000.00 Retrieval
+Scotian Shores Shoreline Clean Up & Debris Removal Bay of Fundy, NS Scotian Shores Shoreline Cleanup conducted land-based shoreline cleanups retrieving ghost gear consisting of lobster traps, rope, other fishing processing industry plastics.
+Retrieval activities were based in the Bay of Fundy, Digby Neck, and Southwest Nova Scotia.
+The project collaborated with current seafood harvesters, Harbour Authorities and others involved in the fishing industry.
+This project is complete. $75,000.00 Retrieval

 Disposal

-The Ocean Legacy Foundation Steveston, BC The Ocean Legacy Foundation (OLF) is excited to continue developing a program to support community partners who are retrieving ghost gear, as well as create a methodology for long-term stewardship of these plastic materials with a transportation and recycling program for responsible disposal.
+The Ocean Legacy Foundation Steveston, BC The Ocean Legacy Foundation (OLF) continued the development of a program to support community partners who are retrieving ghost gear, as well as create a methodology for long-term stewardship of these plastic materials with a transportation and recycling program for responsible disposal.
 The OLF built critical capacity to expand existing networks and develop two more formal material collection points, which can adequately contain and manage ghost gear collected from the shoreline, ocean, and marine industrial cleanup.
 This included creating an industry-based collection program that engages the fishery and aquaculture sector into a financial model for long-term financial sustainability in managing marine equipment at its end-of-life.
-The project is now complete. $626,767.00 Disposal
+This project is complete. $826,767.00 Disposal

 Technology

-Torngat Joint Fisheries Board (TJFB) NAFO Divisions 2GH, NL The project had two components, develop initiatives to reduce ghost gear, focusing on policy, stewardship, and education in Nunatsiavut, and retrieve lost gear in known areas, as well as clean up lost gear in the coastal tidal zone/shoreline.
+Torngat Joint Fisheries Board (TJFB) NAFO Divisions 2GH, NL This project had two components, developing initiatives to reduce ghost gear, focusing on policy, stewardship, and education in Nunatsiavut, and retrieve lost gear in known areas, as well as clean up lost gear in the coastal tidal zone/shoreline.
 The Labrador Inuit have an important relationship with the fish, wildlife, and plants around them.
-This relationship is at the core of the Torngat Joint Fisheries Board’s strategy for stewardship and education.
-The work of stewardship involves strengthening community values and feelings of responsibility at both the individual and community levels.
-The project is now complete. $200,000.00 Retrieval
+This relationship is at the core of the Torngat Joint Fisheries Board's strategy for stewardship and education.
+The work of stewardship involved strengthening community values and feelings of responsibility at both the individual and community levels.
+This project is complete. $137,137.00 Retrieval

 Technology